-An exemption from the lawful gambling tax is allowed for bingo conducted by an organization which conducts four or fewer bingo occasions in a calendar year.
+An exemption from the lawful gambling tax is allowed for bingo conducted by an organization which conducts bingo on four or fewer days in a calendar year.
 This exemption does not apply if the organization holds a lawful gambling license.